Chinese vs Japanese vs Korean : is there really a difference?

 Conclusion

-The Chinese, Korean, and Japanese languages share a lot of similarities due to their centuries-long history of mutual influence.
+The Chinese vs Japanese vs Korean languages share a lot of similarities due to their centuries-long history of mutual influence.
 And while their languages and cultures are still closely intertwined, one should not underestimate how different they are.

 Indeed, their differences make them unique; thus, we have to cherish them!